peepz73/aSTEP-exo/README.md

 Requirements:
 Python 7.0 or later

+After having installed Python, do the following:
+- Open the command prompt in the folder containing the program.
-After having installed Python, install the requirements file by writing the following command in the windows command line: pip install -r requirements.txt
+- Install the requirements file by writing the following command in the windows command promt: pip install -r requirements.txt

 How to run the program: